The Costa Brava Hideaway

 The atmosphere is chilled out and child-friendly, with various toys and games available on site, including table football and a mini snooker table.

 Upstairs guests can read, play games, listen to music or relax on daybeds in the airy lounge, while outside a charming garden and small, fenced-off pool create a relaxing little oasis.
-Healthy, homemade dinners can be prepared by the owners on request.

 Please note they have a 7 night minimum booking policy for high and mid season.
 For Christmas, New Year, Easter and bank holidays there is a 3 night minimum stay.
 For the rest of the year they ask for a 2 night minimum stay.